Hammadus/TopWalker/README.md

 Property | Type | Description
 | :--- | :--- | :---
-nameOfUser  | Content Cell | Content Cell
-Age  | Content Cell | Content Cell
-Age  | Content Cell | Content Cell
-Age  | Content Cell | Content Cell
-Age  | Content Cell | Content Cell
-Age  | Content Cell | Content Cell
-Age  | Content Cell | Content Cell
-Age  | Content Cell | Content Cell
-Age  | Content Cell | Content Cell
-Age  | Content Cell | Content Cell
-Age  | Content Cell | Content Cell
+nameOfUser  | Pointer to User | user in charge userAge     | Number | age of user
+userWeight  | Number | weight of user userHeight  | Number | height of user
+stepCount  | Number | number of steps by user retrieved from api sessionId  | String | unique id of the session (default) moneyAmount  | Number | Ampount of money user began session with friendListCount  | Number | Total number of users in the Friend List numberOfFriendsinSession  | Number | number of friends currently in the session timeChosen  | Number | Time Period Chosen for the session timeLeft  | Number | Amount of time left until session ends

 ### Models
 [Add table of models]